RobertDresler/SwiftUINavigation/README.md

 ### RootNavigationView

 The `RootNavigationView` is the top-level hierarchy element.
-It is placed inside a `WindowGroup` and holds a reference to the root `Model`.
+It is placed inside a `WindowGroup` and holds a reference to the root `NavigationModel`.
 Avoid nesting one `RootNavigationView` inside another—use it only at the top level.

 The only exception is when integrating `SwiftUINavigation` into an existing project that uses UIKit-based navigation.
 In this case, `RootNavigationView` allows you to bridge between SwiftUI and UIKit navigation patterns.